BlaineAndersonDev/coders-handbook/ruby_enumerable_challenge.md

     # Returns a copy of str with uppercase alphabetic characters converted to lowercase and lowercase characters converted to uppercase.
     "Hello".swapcase          #=> "hELLO"
     "cYbEr_PuNk11".swapcase   #=> "CyBeR_pUnK11"
+    # Using '.swapcase!' will return nil if no changes are made.
+Use with caution.
+    "hello".swapcase!               #=> nil
     ```

     * __[.upcase](http://ruby-doc.org/core-2.5.1/String.html#method-i-upcase)__